-Spring is finally here, and so is the outdoor tennis season.
+Spring is finally here, and so is the outdoor tennis season… and tennis injuries.
 While many recreational and youth tennis players are eager to start practicing their backhand, a successful season starts before setting foot on the court.

 Tennis is a physically taxing sport, and overuse injuries are common among players.
 While it can be tempting to push through the pain of an injury and continue playing, both injured and non-injured players alike can greatly benefit from physical therapy.